FatConan/malic-acid/README.md

 malicacid.ElementHelper.guid();
 > "c535b471-ca10-acea-dd84-0437c3ebbb7a"
 ```
-provides the malicacid object referenced in the examples below, but more specific imports may be used to pull in
+provides the malicacid object referenced in the examples below, but more specific imports may be
-particular modules:
+used to pull-in particular modules:

 ```
 import {ElementHelper} from "malicacid";